0kd/kadai/README.md

 ## Package for simulation of turing pattern

-"turing pattern" is the theory that explain the pattern of animals, such as spots of python or leopad, back of a mackerel, etc.
+"turing pattern" is the theory that explain the pattern of animals, such as spots of python or leopad, back of a mackerel, etc. This theory was proposed for the first time by Alan Turing, famous for Turing machine, and proved in emperor angelfish by Shigeru Kondo, the professor of Osaka university.

+more information about turing pattern: https://www.fbs-osaka-kondolabo.net/research

 This simulation suppose a two types of coloured molucule which is surrounded by 6 molucules and affects each other, and the relationship between the two types of molcules is: